-In order to advance to the Master's Degree/NBCT lane of the Educator Compensation Model, a teacher will need to obtain a School District approved Master's degree or obtain National Board Certification.
+In order to advance to Cycle M-1 or Cycle D-1 Master Educator, a teacher will need to obtain a School District approved Master's degree.
+School District approved shall include:

-- Master's degree in the individual's current teaching assignment area. - Master's degree directly related to an individual's current teaching assignment which would be beneficial to the school District. - Master's degree in educational leadership (Administration). - Master's degree in an area not related to current teaching area, but beneficial to the school district and preapproved by the district administrator. - Master's degree which is requested by the school district. - Teachers must recertify every five years to keep their NBCT status active.
-Any SDMA teacher without a master's degree whose NBCT status lapses would return to salary placement in the "non-masters" lane of the SDMA Educator Compensation Model that corresponds with the steps they have earned beyond their initial salary placement while working in the district.
+- Master's degree in the individual's current teaching assignment area. - Master's degree directly related to an individual's current teaching assignment which would be beneficial to the school District. - Master's degree in educational leadership (Administration). - Master's degree in an area not related to current teaching area, but beneficial to the school district and preapproved by the district administrator. - Master's degree which is requested by the school district.